 How to Write First-Rate Protocols for an Atopic Dermatitis Study - Focus: STUDY DESIGN

-In recent years, therapeutics for dermatologic conditions have become a subspecialty of growing interest in the Contract Research Organisation (CRO) industry, with clinical research in the area focused on a wide range of skin indications, such as acne vulgaris, psoriasis, and atopic dermatitis.
+In recent years, dermatologic therapeutics has become a subspecialty of growing interest in the CRO industry, with clinical research in the area focused on a wide range of skin indications such as acne vulgaris, psoriasis, and atopic dermatitis.

 What is atopic dermatitis?

-Atopic dermatitis (AD), also known as atopic eczema, is the most common, long-term type of inflammatory skin disease.
-Stemming from skin barrier dysfunction, immune alterations, and/or genetic and environmental factors, the condition may occur at any age but usually starts in early infancy.
+Atopic dermatitis (AD)1, also known as atopic eczema, is the most common, long-term type of inflammatory skin disease.
+Stemming from skin barrier dysfunction, immune alterations, or genetic or environmental factors, the condition may occur at any age but usually starts in early infancy.

 Insights into study design